-Two glaring problems emerged once I opened my son’s account with the Virginia inVest program.
+Two glaring problems emerged once I opened my son’s account with the Virginia Invest529 program.

-1. The website user interface to login, view, and update your account is TERRIBLE.
+1. The website user interface used to log in, view, and update your account is TERRIBLE.

 Once you open an account and log in, the interface is archaic, ugly, difficult to navigate, poorly organized, a hugely disappointing.
-As in, why did I open an account with Virginia 529 inVest? disappointing.
+As in, why did I open an account with Virginia Invest529? disappointing.

 For the most part, you can figure out everything you need to do here, but nothing is easy.
 The other difficult aspect of the website is related to glaring problem #2…

 2. For every fund or ‘portfolio’ you select to invest in, a separate account is created.
 So when you have money withdrawn from your bank account to deposit, a separate withdrawal is made from your bank account.